 The beliefs you hold onto are very often entangled and reinforced in your language patterns.
 Meaning that when you talk, you use specific words to describe or refer to something.
-Words not only have definitions, but beliefs associated to them.
+Words not only have definitions but beliefs associated with them.
 Have you ever noticed that some words have strong emotions tied to them?
 Often, not everyone shares the same strong emotional accompaniment.

 How are Beliefs Created?

 The things we think about more often become ingrained into our nervous system.
 Over a lifetime, one’s beliefs are mentally repeated until they seem legitimate or true.